wasny0ps/Damn-Vulnerable-DeFi/Challenges/Compromised/README.md

 ## Security Takeaways

-- Apply the same security precautions to Web2 services as you would to Web3.
+- ***Apply the same security precautions to Web2 services as you would to Web3***.
-- Distribute private keys across multiple server locations rather than centralizing them all in one place.
+- ***Distribute private keys across multiple server locations rather than centralizing them all in one place***.
-- Refrain from storing private keys linked to services that can be accessed via the public internet.
+- ***Refrain from storing private keys linked to services that can be accessed via the public internet***.

 **_by wasny0ps_**